pitops/angular2arc/README.md

 gulp # for Gulp watcher
 ```

+NOTE: You need to create a firebase app and replace with your URL in **firebase.service.ts** file

 ### Disclaimer

 This app was originally made for an Angular 2 video course i am preparing.